A tabloid tale: the rise and fall of Rebekah Brooks

 “At first, I wondered who was this person flouncing around the office with big red hair like she owned the place.
 I soon found out,” said one ex-Sun reporter.

-As News of the World editor, she caused controversy with a campaign to “name and shame” child sex offenders that resulted in a mob attacking a pediatrician mistaken for a pedophile.
+As News of the World editor, she caused controversy with a campaign to “name and shame” child sex offenders that resulted in a mob attacking a paediatrician mistaken for a paedophile.

 It was under her editorship that an investigator working for the News of the World hacked into the voicemail of missing schoolgirl Milly Dowler, later found murdered.
 That was the incident which, when made public, opened the floodgates of revelations that led to the demise of the News of the World and the setting up of the Leveson Inquiry.